neurofuzzy/three-plotter-renderer/README.md

 ## Layers

 The renderer will export an _edges_, _outline_, and _shading_ layer, as well as a hidden _polygons_ layer for use in Inkscape.
 These layers are only Inkscape-compatible and will come in as groups in other programs.

+---

+## How it works

+This renderer leverages the _projector.js_ module from _SVGRenderer_ to get a projected scene as an array of faces sorted by depth.
+The renderer then takes the faces and does the following:

+1. Put each face in a group of faces with the same normal and depth (distance from 0,0,0 world position)
+2. For each face, in order of depth, from back to front, union the projected polygon to the accumulated faces in that normal group.
+3. For that face, _subtract_ the projected polygon from all other normal groups.
+4. Finally, _union_ that face to the _outline group.
+5. Proceed to the next-closest face and repeat from step 2.

+You will end up with a set of polygons, each matching a planar section of your model.
+They will all fit together exactly, since they all were assembled from the same set of faces, just with different logic.

+---

+## Contributions welcome!

+There are a lot of developers out there who are smarter than me.
+I hope you can help me make this faster and more versatile!